biopragmatics/semra/README.md

         <img src="https://zenodo.org/badge/10987909.svg" alt="DOI"></a>
 </p>

-Semantic mapping reasoner and assembler
+The Semantic Mapping Reasoner and Assembler (SeMRA) is a Python package that

-This software provides:
+provides:

 1. An object model for semantic mappings (based on SSSOM)
 2. Functionality for assembling and reasoning over semantic mappings at scale